roushanali064/first-backend-assigment/README.md

 ## Getting Started

-Explain how to set up the project locally.
+Setup the project locally follow the instruction

 ## Prerequisites